Updating a Translation Memory

 Note

-Deleting all TUs in a TM is a potentially dangerous operation, which should only be performed in exceptional cases, as this batch deletion cannot be undone.
+Deleting all TUs in a TM is potentially destructive and should only be done in exceptional cases because the operation cannot be undone.